skatari172/Hermes/README.md

-# Hermes – AI Cultural Companion
+# Hermes – AI Cultural Companion - Ayaan

 An intelligent travel companion that helps you understand and document cultural experiences through AI-powered image analysis, conversation, and journaling.